-COURSE CODE: PH18/3C/ETM L-T-P: 4-2-0
+COURSE CODE: PH21/3C/ETM

+L-T-P: 4 - 2 - 0

-- 1. Gain deeper understanding of electric charges and its applications needed for advanced studies in physics. - 2.
-Relate charge on a capacitor to the potential of a capacitor leading to comprehension of dielectrics, dielectric breakdown, effect of dielectrics on capacitors. - 3.
-Solve Mathematical problem using network theorem. - 4.
-Appraise the physical accuracy of electrical measurements and thermoelectricity - 5.
-Describe how magnetism is produced and list examples where its effects are observed.
+- 1. Gain deeper understanding of electric charges and its applications needed for advanced studies in Physics. - 2.
+Relate the charge on a capacitor to its potential leading to the comprehension of dielectrics, dielectric breakdown, effect of dielectrics on capacitors. - 3.
+Solve electrical circuits using network theorems. - 4.
+Evaluate the physical accuracy of electrical measurements and thermoelectricity. - 5.
+Express the behavior of different magnetic materials and produce examples where its effects are observed.